Building Beatkerri

 • My love of rhythm and sound

-• My growing passion for web design and web development
+• My growing interest with web design and development

-I use Jam Mode myself to sketch out beat ideas for songs under my artist name Junkerri.
-And because you can download the MIDI or WAV files, it’s not just a game—it’s a usable tool for producers and musicians too.
+I use Jam Mode myself to sketch beat ideas for songs I release under the name Junkerri.
+And because you can download the MIDI or WAV files, BeatKerri isn’t just a game—it’s a tool.
+Something musicians and producers can actually use.

 What I Hope for BeatKerri

-I built BeatKerri so it could live in the space between fun and functional.
-It’s for:
+I built BeatKerri to bridge the gap between fun and functional.

-• Musicians who want a quirky way to spark new ideas
+• Musicians looking for a playful way to spark new ideas

-• Non-musicians who love puzzles but don’t (yet) make beats
+• Non-musicians who love puzzles but haven’t made beats (yet)

-• Friends who want to challenge each other with the same beat, then remix it into something uniquely theirs
+• Friends who want to solve the same beat, then remix it into something entirely their own

-My hope is that people will solve the daily Beatdle, download the MIDI or WAV, throw it into their DAW, and make it their own.
+My hope is that someone solves the Daily Beatdle, downloads the MIDI or WAV, drops it into their DAW, and runs with it.
 Remix it.
 Sample it.
-Play.
+Break it apart.

-Because in a world that tells us we have to finish things to make them worth sharing, BeatKerri reminds me that unfinished can still be fun.
-And even something tiny—a click, a snare, a browser-based beat—can be the start of something real.
+Because in a world that constantly tells us things have to be finished to be worth sharing, BeatKerri reminds me that unfinished can still be joyful.
+And that even something small—a click, a snare, a browser-based beat—can be the beginning of a banger.